 Kings Park Education

-Curriculum-based school programs are offered for students from kindergarten through to tertiary as part of the Kings Park Education service.
+Curriculum-based school programs are offered from pre-kindergarten through to tertiary students as part of the Kings Park Education service.
 Rio Tinto Naturescape Kings Park offers a unique location to complement the programs with an inquiry-based and explorative learning approach.

 Naturescapers are trained volunteers who encourage fun, exploration and learning among our young visitors to Rio Tinto Naturescape Kings Park.
 Roles include Naturescapers (Weekend) and Naturescapers (Midweek).
 Attendance at one or two half-day training sessions is provided for all new volunteers.
 Sessions cover topics such as Kings Park Education programs and events, working with children and visitor management and botanical, environmental, historical and Indigenous knowledge.